Renamekk/Voice-Assistant/README.md

 ### However:

 - Any modifications or forks are not affiliated with or endorsed by the original author.
+(Renamekk)

 - The original author bears no responsibility for any issues caused by modified versions.